 In most countries and economies, students who attend schools in urban areas tend to perform at higher levels than other students.
 Often these schools benefit from improved educational resources and greater autonomy in the allocation of these resources (OECD 2013).

-Using data from the Program for International Student Assessment (PISA), this analysis examines differences in student science performance in urban versus non-urban schools across all countries over four separate PISA cycles (2006, 2009, 2012, and 2015).
+Using data from the Program for International Student Assessment (PISA), this analysis examines differences in student science performance by school community (urban versus non-urban) across PISA countries over four separate cycles (2006, 2009, 2012, and 2015).

-PISA 2015 collected data on student attitudes toward learning science.
-In addition to performance, this analysis also examines three key topics: (1) students’ awareness of environmental issues, (2) students’ optimism about environmental issues, and (3) students’ beliefs about scientific epistemology across urban and non-urban schools.
+Using PISA 2015 data on student attitudes toward learning science.
+This analysis also examines (1) students’ awareness of environmental issues, (2) students’ optimism about environmental issues, and (3) students’ beliefs about scientific epistemology and how these three learning outcomes vary across urban and non-urban schools.

 Measuring average academic performance across countries can mask inequities by subgroups such as school location.
 Understanding how variables that are connected to students’ perception and beliefs about science and science issues will provide insight into how to improve the overall learning environment.